 BioOutsource is the industry leading expert in the biological analysis of biosimilar monoclonal antibodies.
-We have created a niche within the industry, dedicating ourselves to the biological evaluation of therapeutic antibodies, offering a comprehensive range of off-the-shelf biosimilar testing methodologies to support comparability, stability & lot release testing as well as the pharmacokinetic (PK) and immunogenicity (ADA) requirements of biosimilars.
+We have created a niche within the industry, dedicating ourselves to the biological evaluation of therapeutic antibodies, offering a comprehensive range of off-the-shelf biosimilar testing methodologies to support comparability, stability & lot release testing.
 With years of experience in the performance of cell based bioassays and variety of binding assays, coupled with off-the-shelf methods, we provide comprehensive expertise to reduce the both the time and cost of your biosimilar development programmes.

 BioOutsource has recognised the need of manufacturers and has implemented a comprehensive program of assay development to fulfill an unmet market, providing unrivalled experience with a suite of off-the-shelf assay packages to complete a comparability study for the biological characterisation of a range of biosimilar molecules: